-Total underwriting discounts and commissions to be paid to the underwriters represent % of the total amount of the offering.
-The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters by and the selling shareholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.
+The following table shows the per note and total underwriting discounts to be paid to the underwriters by us.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional principal amount of the Notes.

 Total

-Per ADS No Exercise Full Exercise
+Per Note No Exercise Full Exercise

-Discounts and commissions paid by the selling shareholders US\$ US\$ US\$
+Underwriting discounts paid by us US\$ US\$ US\$